How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 Tips for Parents of LGBTQ+ Youth

-Queer youth are especially vulnerable to abuse and depression, mostly because they have less of an ability than adults to organize their lives around finding a supportive community.
+Queer youth are especially vulnerable to abuse and depression; they have less ability to organize their lives around finding a supportive community.
+LGBTQ cyberbullying can exacerbate these challenges, making it important to stay involved in your child's life and be aware of their mental health.

-It is important to stay involved in your child's life and be aware of their mental health.
-By maintaining an open dialogue and monitoring their online activity, you can help keep them safe.
+By maintaining an open dialogue and monitoring their online activity, you can help keep them safe from cyber harassment and the dangers of being bullied online.

 Helpful Blogs & Forums

-Exploitive Relationships Among LQBTQ+ Youth
+Exploitive Relationships and LGBTQ Cyberbullying among LQBTQ+ Youth

 Studies show that LGBTQ+ youth are presented with more relevant risk factors than any other group of young people.